Kitáb-i-Aqdas: Themes

-Scholarly review finds the Aqdas has themes of laws of worship, societal relations and administrative organization, or governance, of the religion.
-Through the authority vested in ʻAbdu'l-Bahá in the Aqdas there is an expanse of internationalism related to the law in works like The Secret of Divine Civilization and through his extended authority to Shoghi Effendi works like his World Order of Baháʼu'lláh further elaborates on the internationalism theme.
+A scholarly review finds the Aqdas has themes of laws of worship, societal relations and administrative organization, or governance, of the religion.
+Through the authority vested in ʻAbdu'l-Bahá in the Aqdas there is material on internationalism related to the law in works like The Secret of Divine Civilization and through his extended authority to Shoghi Effendi works like his World Order of Baháʼu'lláh further elaborates on the theme of internationalism.
 This stands in some distinction from other scriptures by not using triumphal tones as the voice of God is given to be viewed but rather one of progressive development, social context, and outright delay in application until another day.
 It insists that divine law is applicable only in situations with requisite conditions, where it is likely to have certain social effects.
 The goal of application of the law and its methods are not to cause disturbance and dissension and requires an appreciation for context and intention.
 Additionally one is to eschew emphasis in the development of textualist and intentionalist arguments about the law though some of this is visible in scholarship on the Aqdas.
 Such methods of application of law in a religious context are, in the opinion of Roshan Danish, common in Islam and Judaism.

 The Aqdas is understood by Baháʼís to be a factor in the process of ongoing developments in world order.
 This can be seen comparing the Baháʼí approach to history and the future to that of the theory of the Clash of Civilizations on the one hand and the development of a posthegemony system on the other (compared with work of Robert Cox, for example, in Approaches to World Order, (Robert Cox & Timonthy Sinclair eds, Cambridge University Press, 1996).)

 Certain possible sources of law are specifically abrogated: laws of the Bábí religion, notably in the Persian Bayán, oral traditions (linked with pilgrim notes, and natural law, (that is to say God's sovereign will through revelation is the independent authority.)
 Divine revelation's law-making is both unconditioned in terms of the divine right to choose, and conditioned in the sense of the progress of history from one revelation to the next.